CYLALighthouse/CYLA_Assessments_Toolkit/docs/psed.md

 ### Pulse Check

 This is a way to check in with the student/s to see how they are doing.
 This could look like a PIES Check-in.
 Or simply asking how are they doing.
 This will give the ACM a feeling of how the student is coming into the space.
-This is how the ACM will guage with the student and see how the session will continue. ***It is ok, if the session gets pushed and this session becomes a SED Check-in.
+This is how the ACM will guage with the student and see how the session will continue. ***It is ok, if the session gets pushed and this session becomes a SED Coaching Conversation.
 Just move the session to the following week and support the student with their feelings.***

 ### Warm Up